Henry Raeburn Dobson: London years

-However, these addresses are a mixture of residences, post boxes and studio addresses.
-In 1945 he had a forwarding address at the shop where his brother worked.
-In 1947, Raeburn had already returned to Edinburgh and lived a very long time in Queen Street, before moving to Fettes Row, on the outskirts of the Georgian New Town of the Scottish capital.
+These addresses are a mixture of residences, post boxes and studio addresses.
+In 1947, Raeburn had already returned to Edinburgh and lived in Queen Street, before moving to Fettes Row, on the outskirts of the Georgian New Town of the Scottish capital.
 The address at the Scottish Liberal Club was probably a post box.
 But, he exhibited there and he may also have had some rooms there.

 Mavisbush Lodge was his workshop.
 At that time (1965) he lived in a flat at 5, Fettes Row, Edinburgh.

-In the early 1920, his elder brother Cowan Dobson, an official war artist, had already settled in the British capital.
-He was well established in London, and in his home town Glasgow.
-His wife, Phyllis Bowyer, a fragile looking lady, always elegantly dressed and made up with powder and red lipstick, was a driving force behind his success.
-Cowan and Phyllis travelled constantly between Glasgow and London and probably made Raeburn decide to try his luck in the British capital.
+In the early 1920s, his elder brother Cowan Dobson, an official war artist, had already settled in the British capital.
+He was well established in London, and in his home town of Glasgow.
+His wife, Phyllis Bowyer, was a driving force behind his success.
+Cowan and Phyllis travelled constantly between Glasgow and London.

-Although Raeburn's sheer production of portraits is amazing, and although he was considered as one of the best portrait painters in Edinburgh, Raeburn, contrary to his elder brother, was never be as commercially successful as Cowan: neither in London, nor in Edinburgh and not even in Brussels.
-Raeburn himself seemed not to have been interested in making money and – unlike his brother – did not have a wife who would make this her vocation.
+Raeburn, unlike his elder brother, was never as commercially successful as Cowan: neither in London, nor in Edinburgh, nor in Brussels.
+Raeburn himself seemed not to have been interested in making money.